 - Coconut oil – vegan butter is not recommended in this recipe.
 The cookies wouldn’t firm up and would spread too much.

-This is a vegan snickerdoodle recipe which means it’s egg-free.
-Instead of an egg, you will use a flax egg.
-In a small mixing bowl, combine flaxseed meal with lukewarm water and wait 10 minutes until an egg-like texture forms.
+Prepare a flaxseed egg for the vegan version of these almond flour snickerdoodles instead of an egg.
+In a small mixing bowl, combine flaxseed meal with lukewarm water and wait for 10 minutes until an egg-like texture forms.

 Add all the dry ingredients into a large mixing bowl and whisk to combine evenly.